j3yzz/chatgpt-go/README.md

 cd chatgpt-go
 ```

+3. Duplicate the sample_config.json file and rename it to config.json.
+Obtain your API secret key from the OpenAI platform at https://platform.openai.com/account/api-keys.

-3. Run the following command to start the tool:
+4. Run the following command to start the tool:
 ```bash
 ./main
 ```